-Setting Value Description Group ID integer Allows different groups to be configured with different authentica- tion profiles.
-Example: all users with a Group ID of 1 will inherit the authentication profile associated with Group 1.
+Setting Value Description Group ID integer Allow different groups to be configured with different authentica- tion profiles.
+Example: enter 1 for all users in Group 1 to inherit the Group 1 authentication profile.
+Group IDs that are already config- ured with authorized access cannot be reused.
 User string Enter name of user account to create for CHAP authentication with the user on the remote system.
 Many initiators default to using the initiator name as the user.
-Secret string Enter a password for User .
-The iSCSI standard requires that this be between 12 and 16 characters.
+Secret string Enter and confirm a password for User .
+Must be between 12 and 16 characters.
 Peer User string Only input when configuring mutual CHAP.
 In most cases it will need to be the same value as User .
-Peer Secret string Enter the mutual secret password which must be different than the Secret.
+Peer Secret string Enter and confirm the mutual secret password which must be dif- ferent than the Secret .
 Required if Peer User is set.